 For those looking to spend extended periods of time at the track, BMW now offers a Competition Package that adds 15 extra horsepower (for a total of 575), new coil springs and stiffer anti-sway bars.
 Bespoke 20-inch alloy wheels and a sport exhaust system that features four black chrome tips finish off the treatment.

-Befitting its spot near the pinnacle of BMW's model range, the M6 comes lavishly equipped with standard leather upholstery, 20-way power adjustable and heated M sports seats, a navigation system with a 10.2-inch display and real-time traffic information, a rear parking camera and front and rear park distance control to make parking a snap, radar-based cruise control, a 12-speaker premium audio system with HD radio and an iPod adapter, dual-zone automatic climate control and a keyless entry and start system.
+Befitting its spot near the pinnacle of BMW's model range, the M6 comes lavishly equipped with standard leather upholstery, 20-way power adjustable and heated M sports seats, a navigation system with a 10.2-inch display and real-time traffic information, a rear parking camera and front and rear park distance control to make parking a snap, radar-based cruise control, a 12-speaker premium audio system with HD radio and an iPod adapter, Bluetooth connectivity with audio streaming, dual-zone automatic climate control and a keyless entry and start system.

 Highlights from the options list include a 16-speaker Bang & Olufsen sound system, ventilated seats, a night vision system and a heads-up display that transmits speed and other vital information to the base of the windshield.
 Also available is a Driver Assistance Package that bundles together a lane departure warning system, active blind spot detection, side and top view cameras and a speed limit info system that displays the posted speed limit in the instrument panel and heads-up display (if equipped).

 Standard safety features on the M6 include dual front, side, side curtain and knee airbags in addition to active head restraints and traction and stability control systems.

 Also included is Active Protection, which tightens the seatbelts and closes the windows and sunroof if it detects an imminent crash.
 Afterwards, it automatically applies the brakes to reduce the likelihood of a second collision.